 After a noisy night in Panajachel (chickens, dogs and firecrackers were on the menu), we found ourselves waiting in the street for said minibus, which only showed up past 10 a.m., as we were about to get a refund and run to the chicken bus stop (yes, there is such as thing: it’s usually the corner of the main street).

 The woman looked at us, slightly bemused.
-We left the bags at the travel agency, ran to Subway (the quickest way to get some food) and hoped onto the minibus which showed up late—of course—at 13:30.
+We left the bags at the travel agency, ran to Subway (the quickest way to get some food) and hopped onto the minibus which showed up late—of course—at 1:30 pm.

 The minibus was packed as well and we were three in the backseats.
 I didn’t have any legroom whatsoever.

 That was going to be a long ride.
-Minimum six hours.
+At least six hours.

-Behind me, three French girls in their early twenties complaining loudly about everything, and then discussing how they lost their virginity.
+Behind me, three French girls in their early twenties complaining loudly about everything and then discussing how they lost their virginity.
 Yap yap yap.
-“Don’t you have a book to read, and iPod to listen or something?”
+“Don’t you have a book to read, and an iPod to listen to or something?”
 I muttered to myself.

 Gosh, I’m getting old.